 Karna – Heinously Cast Aside at Birth

-Kunti had never expected to see him again ever in her life although his memory remained an indelible mark in the depths of her soul.
-But, here he was, clad in the unforgettable, dazzling armour and matching earrings.
+Kunti had never expected to see him again in her life, although his memory remained an indelible mark in the depths of her soul.
+But here he was, clad in the unforgettable, dazzling armour and matching earrings.
 She almost swooned in shock.
-The other women sitting around her in the gallery from where they were watching the competitions rushed to her aid.
+The other women sitting around her in the gallery, from where they were watching the competitions, rushed to her aid.

 For a moment, everyone’s attention was on Kunti, and in that fleeting second, she made eye contact with the armoured lad.
 While there was no sign of recognition in his eyes, they were clouded with concern, the same concern that showed in the eyes of her five sons.

-Not wishing to attract attention to herself, she quickly recovered and put on a brave face convincing everyone that her fainting bout was just a little aberration brought on by the excitement of the day.
-However, the sight of the new warrior made her realize inwardly that her day of reckoning was close at hand.
+Not wishing to attract attention to herself, she quickly recovered and put on a brave face, convincing everyone that her fainting bout was just a little aberration brought on by the excitement of the day.
+However, the sight of the new warrior made her realise inwardly that her day of reckoning was close at hand.

 She recalled that glorious yet fateful day in her youth, a few years before her marriage to King Pandu.
 Then, she was lovingly called Pritha in her father’s home.

 Pritha’s mind told her to heed the sage’s warning and keep the mantra safe in her memory until the time of need.
-But the potent power of youthful raging hormones turned her heart blind to reason and logic.
-She desired to check out the efficacy of the chant.
-Early one morning bedazzled and smitten by the beauty of dawn, she decided to give in to her heart’s desire and use the mantra to summon Surya, the Sun God.
+But the potent power of youthful raging hormones blinded her to reason and logic.
+She wanted to test the efficacy of the chant.
+Early one morning, bedazzled and smitten by the beauty of dawn, she decided to give in to her heart’s desire and use the mantra to summon Surya, the Sun God.

 When the mist of ecstasy cleared, she found herself holding the fruit of the godly union, her firstborn.
 Yes, he was her son, and he was beautiful.
 He was born with magical armour and earrings attached to his body known as the Kavacha-Kundala, divine gifts from his heavenly father, the Sun God.

-“The armour will grow along with the boy and he will be deathless as long as the sheath of protection is on his body,” Surya promised Pritha.
+“The armour will grow along with the boy, and he would be deathless as long as the sheath of protection is on his body,” Surya promised Pritha.
 “Thanks to the divine Kavacha-Kundala, this child of mine will be known as Karna.”

 Surya said with sadness, “No, my dear girl.
 Even though he is destined to be a demigod and a powerful, almost undefeatable warrior, he will never be an emperor.”